 If you glossed over the word Ethiopian in the title of this dish and had only read the recipe, you probably would have thought it was an Indian dish.
 And that would have been a pretty good guess.
-Ethiopian cuisine is highly influenced by Indian spices and flavors and this dish definitely reminds me of one of my favorite recipes (spicy cabbage) from this Indian cookbook.
+Ethiopian cuisine is highly influenced by Indian spices and flavors and this dish definitely reminds me of one of my favorite recipes (spicy cabbage).

 But this cabbage dish gets beefed up with some potatoes and carrots to help make things a bit more filling.
 The original recipe didn’t include any heat, but I’m never one to miss an opportunity to spice things up.